njaard/sonnerie/README.md

 do.
 The protocol is text-based and very similar to the client frontend.

 Commands use shell-like escaping, so spaces can be escaped with a backslash.
-Timestamps are milliseconds since the Unix Epoch.
+Timestamps are nanoseconds since the Unix Epoch.

 The protocol formats floats with enough precision such that they can represent themselves exactly.